 Stepping on the scales.
 This is the age when most people start gaining weight.
 Watch this weight gain carefully, and fight back with healthier eating and exercise.
 Being overweight puts you at high risk for developing a number of diseases -- and studies show that weight loss can improve your odds.

 For women only: Pelvic exam and Pap smear.
 Combining a Pap test with a human papillomavirus (HPV) test can safely extend the interval between cervical cancer screenings from three years to five years in many women between the ages of 30-65.
 Women over age 65 can stop getting screened if they’ve had at least three consecutive negative Pap tests or at least two negative HPV tests within the previous 10 years, according to the guidelines.
 But women who have risk factors for cervical cancer such as smoking, a history of HPV, or a more advanced precancer diagnosis should continue to be screened until they reach the age of 80.

 Looking for moles: Love your skin.
 Check your skin monthly for any unusual spots or moles.
 Be sure to ask your doctor to check your skin once a year, as well.

 Protecting your eyes.
 Vision-robbing diseases become more common as you age.
-Be sure to get your eyes examined regularly -- every 2 years until age 60 and then yearly after that.
+Be sure to get your eyes examined regularly -- every 2 to 4 years until age 54 and then every 1 to 3 years after that.
 Go more often if you have vision problems or risk factors for eye problems.